Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 How do you get a low credit card interest rate?

-You may be able to get a low credit card interest rate by raising your credit score, as this will encourage lenders to view you as less risky.
+You may be able to get a low credit card interest rate by building your credit score, as this will encourage lenders to view you as less risky.
 Otherwise, you can also aim to get a credit card with a low introductory rate, though these offers are generally reserved for those with good credit.
 Even if the APR is temporary, it could be beneficial depending on your financial goals.

 What is a bad APR rate?